RebeccaMcF/fictional-funicular/index.md

-Mountains in the UK
+Mountains and Hills in the UK
 ==================
 England is not very mountainous.
 But has some tall hills, and maybe a mountain or two depending on your definition.

-Mount Fictional blah blah blah
+Mount Fictional in blah blah blah... blah blah